melissahuertadev/melissahuertadev/README.md

 ### Hello World! 👋 I’m Melissa H.

-I’m a Software Developer since 2019, working remotely and building creative apps for fun.
-I collaborate with my best friend at **LyHDevs**, where we develop apps together.
+I’m a Software Developer, working remotely and building creative apps for fun.
+I collaborate with my friend at **LyHDevs**, where we develop apps together.

-Currently, I’m exploring **UEFN & Unreal Engine** while developing new video games.
-I also work at **CTDevelopers**, a Peruvian company building apps for international clients.
+Currently, I’m fully focused on **video game development** — creating short, fun games like **Gatacos** in Godot, and exploring **UEFN & Unreal Engine**.

 ## 🚀 What I’m up to:
-   🎮 Diving deeper into Unreal Engine & UEFN
-   🔹 Developing a new video game
+   🎮 Developing short & experimental video games
+   🔹 Learning more about Godot, UEFN & Unreal Engine
+   🐱 Working on Gatacos and other small game concepts
-   🤝 Open to collaborate on game projects
+    🤝 Open to collaborate on game jams or indie game projects

-   💡 Building fun & creative apps
+## 🛠 Skills & Tools:
+   - Godot Engine (GDScript)
+   - JavaScript, Vue.js, Flutter
+   - Git, GitHub, Project Management

 Let’s connect!
 Feel free to reach out—I'm always up for a chat about coding, gaming, and cool projects.
 <a href="https://www.linkedin.com/in/melissahuertadev/"><img src="https://github.com/piratelicorne/piratelicorne/blob/master/icons/in-24.png" width="20px"></a> &nbsp;